DAY-START/reshaping-the-cloud-market/README.md

 # Reshaping the Cloud Market: AI Compute Attention, Ex Ante Exposure, and Stock Return Divergence

 > **Repository**: https://github.com/DAY-START/reshaping-the-cloud-market
-> (Replace `your-username` with your actual GitHub username/organization before publishing.)

 This repository accompanies the paper above.
 It organizes the data-acquisition and analysis scripts, the raw-data provenance notes, and the manuscript